 - How many times do band members forget or break their instruments, and assume they are able to borrow other band’s equipment?
 Can you repair amps, string guitars or back-up Pro Tools sessions?

 Can you see the potential here?
 With a little forethought (and maybe some technical ability) you can make yourself indispensable to all the ‘little’ bands and DJs in your town

 Step 5: Do A Good Job And Get More Road Crew Work

 After getting your first road crew work, you will need to find more work and make sure you do an even better job than last time.
 Getting more work will involve marketing yourself to other bands, DJs and managers, as well as to your network of roadies.
 Doing a good job will involve focusing on your strengths, realising your weaknesses and preparing to work on both.

 Step 6 (bonus step): Repeat Step 5.

 As I said, 5 steps.
 Fairly easy, and definitely simple.
-You should also read my book, ‘‘5 Steps to a Roadie Job – Get Working With On-The-Road With Touring Bands‘ for an in-depth explanation of how to get working on-the-road.
-You can download my 5 Steps to a Roadie Job book here.
-And don’t forget to grab your copy of my guide to the live music business here.
+You should also read my book, ‘‘5 Steps to a Roadie Job – Get Working On-The-Road With Touring Bands‘ for an in-depth explanation of how to get working on-the-road.
+You can download and read chapter 1 for free here.